graphql/graphql-spec/spec/Section 6 -- Execution.md

 mutations (serial), and subscriptions (where it is executed for each event in the underlying Source Stream).

-First, the selection set is turned into a grouped field set; then, we execute this grouped field set and return the resulting {data} and {errors}.
+First, the selection set is turned into a field plan; then, we execute this field plan and return the resulting {data} and {errors}.

-If an operation contains `@stream` directives, execution may also result in an Subsequent Result stream in addition to the initial response.
-The procedure for yielding subsequent results is specified by the {YieldSubsequentResults()}
+If an operation contains `@defer` or `@stream` directives, execution may also result in an Subsequent Result stream in addition to the initial response.
+The procedure for yielding subsequent results is specified by the {YieldSubsequentResults()} algorithm.
-algorithm.

 ExecuteRootSelectionSet(variableValues, initialValue, objectType, selectionSet, serial):